thurn/violet/spells.md

 - As much stuff as possible should be on card mechanics instead of in the (especially creature cards)
 - Races & Classes?
+- Inventory.
+Bag of holding.
+What if you just switch bracers all the time as their charges run out?
 - Don't design all of one category at once, do a few spells, a few weapons, a few monsters, etc
 - "Defense" against attacks (miss chance)
 - Religion?